-- Global widgets – you can use global widgets in multiple spots and then update every instance at the same time.
+- Global widgets – You can use global widgets in multiple positions throughout your website and then update every instance at the same time.

-- Embed anywhere – you can embed Elementor templates with shortcodes or widgets.
-This lets you, say, use Elementor to design a CTA in your sidebar.
+- Embed anywhere – You can embed Elementor templates with shortcodes or widgets.
+This lets you use Elementor to design a Call to Action in your sidebar for example.

 And here’s something that only Beaver Builder offers:

 - White-labeling – If you’re building sites for clients, this helps you create a custom, white-labeled end product.
 The Astra theme also supports white-labeling, so if you combine Beaver Builder with Astra you can create a 100% white-labeled solution.